guettli/scrum/README.md

 But if the PO is pushing hard, and the developers are too shy, then there is a problem.
 Developers might predect upcoming technical issues better than the PO (since the PO prevers usualy prefers new features to QA).
+It is important to listen to everybody.

 If the Scrum-Master has the feeling that there is an [elephant in the room](https://en.wikipedia.org/wiki/Elephant_in_the_room)